gncll/body-calculator/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-*This is a simple body calculator library aims to help people in the matter of achievin their physical goals.*
+*This is a simple body calculator library aims to help people in the matter of achieving their physical goals.*

 ## Installation